dimantha1234/pipedream/component-api-new.md

 - Connect to 300+ apps using Pipedream managed auth
 - Use most npm pacakges with no `npm install` or `package.json` required
 - Store and retrieve state using the [built-in key-value store](#servicedb)

-This document is a reference for the component API.
-Please raise an issue or PR in this repo if you notice something out-of-date.

 ## Quickstart